-The same word used for conquer is also the word overcome, is also translated as prevail or victory, and is used 29 times in the New Testament.
+The same word used for conquering is also the word overcome, is also translated as prevail or victory, and is used 29 times in the New Testament.

-Rev 11:7 refers to him killing the two witnesses. the beast that ascends out of the bottomless pit shall make war against them, and shall overcome them, and kill them.
+Rev 11:7 refers to him killing the two witnesses.
+The beast that ascends out of the bottomless pit shall make war against them, and shall overcome and kill them.

-The beast prevails or is victorious over them only when their time of ministry is completed, but he does not overcome them or control them as he does with most of the worlds inhabitants who are spiritually blind.
+The beast prevails or is victorious over them only when their time of ministry is completed, but he does not have control over them as he does with most of the inhabitants of the world, who are spiritually blind.

 When the Lamb opened the first seal in Rev 6:2, is in reference to this man of sin conquering or gaining victory over much of the world and its unfaithful inhabitants (Rev 13:8).

 In Rev 13: 7 the beast does not overcome the saints, rather he is only able to destroy or kill them in the physical sense.